ArdentLabs/ardent-script/README.md

 Please check the typescript typings in `src/generator.ts` for the most up-to-date information on how variables should be structured and what kind of variable definitions are available.

-As of 2020-08-12, there are three types of variables available:
+As of 2020-09-14, the following variables types are available:

 - `RANDOMINT`: A random integer in [`min`, `max`).